Biden takes aim at Trump over coronavirus in new ad blitz courting seniors

 It’s been 20 years since a Democratic presidential candidate -- then-Vice President Al Gore in 2000 -- won the senior vote.

-But former Vice President Joe Biden’s hoping to break his party’s losing streak.
+But former Vice President Joe Biden is hoping to break his party’s losing streak.

 BIDEN SHELLS OUT $15 MILLION AS HE STEPS UP AD BUYS IN KEY BATTLEGROUNDS